Patribots4738/Crescendo2024/README.md

  > We use Xbox controllers to control the robot.
 However, the range of the joystick axis from the Xbox controller the shape of a skewed square with chamfered edges which is preferable for usage.
 In PatriBoxController, we remapped the range of input to a circle that is easier to use.
 Here's our [desmos](https://www.desmos.com/calculator/e07raajzh5) if you want to check out the math!

 ###  <img src= "images/surelyanote.png" width="2.5%" /> Shooting While Driving
 > Our robot is able to shoot notes into the speaker while moving!
 This feature grants us a shorter cycle time and is most evident in autonomous.
-If you are curious to learn more, check out the [math](<https://www.tldraw.com/v/mBaJ6QzdW6wNaRUvmB3DW? viewport=-121,-188,2715,1378&page=page:page>) behind it!
+Shooting while driving uses the real and simulated values of [`noteTrajectory`](src/main/java/frc/robot/commands/logging/NoteTrajectory).
+If you are curious to learn more, visit our section deticated to note trajectory in _Simulation and Testing_ or check out the [math](<https://www.tldraw.com/v/mBaJ6QzdW6wNaRUvmB3DW? viewport=-121,-188,2715,1378&page=page:page>) behind it!

 ###  <img src= "images/surelyanote.png" width="2.5%" /> Auto Alignment w/ April Tags
 > Another feature for user-friendliness is our robot's ability to align to field objects such as the speaker, stage & amp.
 When aligned to the speaker, the driver can move the robot anywhere on the field whilst the shooter always faces the speaker.
 For the amp & stage, the robot becomes locked in a certain axis.
 This helps the driver with steering & alignment.